strainer/Fdrandom.js/readme.md

 `dbl` returns JS Numbers with all 53 bits of their mantissa utilised (0 to 0.999999999999999**9**).

-`f24` is designed to be cast to float32 arrays sometime, this is the only reason to use it (for opengl etc). `f24` actually has 48 bits of precision but scales short of 1 enough to not round up when cast into float32 array.
+`f24` is designed to be cast to float32 arrays sometime, this is the only reason to use it (for opengl etc). `f24` has 48 bits of precision but scales short of 1 enough to not round-up when cast into float32 array.
 Because the float32 type only has 24 bits of practical precision, this can introduce a tiny but noticable bias to the sum of millions of output values.

 Benchmarking and Testing
 ------------------------
-Diehard reports for the constituent generators are in the directory `reports`
+Diehard reports for the generators are in the directory `reports`

 The `drafts` directory contains untidy code and node scripts used to discover and test the generators and methods.

 Examples
 --------